-- Masks will do you a little good while outside unless you are in a crowded space.
-There's limited supply, use them sparingly.
-Donate extras to First Responders. - Surgical Masks should have high fluid resistance, good breathability, internal and external faces should be clearly identified, structured design that does not collapse against the mouth (e.g. duckbill, cup shaped). - While a mask seems like a good idea, and when used by professionals it does protect from infection, it can actually give inexperienced users a false sense of security.
-There isn't a lot of good evidence (still!) that shows a mask to reliably prevent infection when worn by the public at large. - They are useful to put on a sick person to reduce their spreading of the virus, and are actually meant to protect others from your cough or sneeze. - Particulate Respirator Mask Most commonly folks are familiare with P95, R95 or N95 filters at least 95% of small particles.
+- Gloves should ideally be nitrile and have long cuffs. - Masks will do you a little good while outside unless you are in a crowded space.
+There's limited supply, use them sparingly & disinfect.
+Donate N95s to First Responders. - Surgical Masks should have high fluid resistance, good breathability, internal and external faces should be clearly identified, structured design that does not collapse against the mouth (e.g. duckbill, cup shaped). - They are useful to put on a sick person to reduce their spreading of the virus, and are actually meant to protect others from your cough or sneeze. - Particulate Respirator Mask Most commonly folks are familiar with P95, R95 or N95 filters at least 95% of small particles.
 Better yet use a Filtering Face Piece 3 (FFP3) respirators protect against viruses and bacteria and used by the military. - A properly fitted respirator mask should be worn over BOTH the nose and mouth, and form a tight seal so that you can't smell any ambient odors.
 A good test is to after washing hands, put on the mask covering your mouth and nose.
 Mold, don't pinch the mask across the bridge of your nose, then spray scented spray (5 drops peppermint or lavender essential oil to 1 ounce water), and a sweet water spray (1 packet stevia/ artificial sweetener to 1 ounce water) in front of your face.
-You should not be able to smell or taste any of the sprays in your nose or mouth. - Perform a FIT TEST to determine the size and positioning with these 5 exercises.
+You should not be able to smell or taste any of the sprays in your nose or mouth.

+- Perform a FIT TEST to determine the size and positioning with these 5 exercises.
 With a new mask and washed hands: - Spray 5-10 times of both essential oil and sweet water Nod head up and down continuously.
 Whilst nodding repeat sprays of both. - Spray 5-10 times of both essential oil and sweet water Turn head side to side like you are saying "No".
 Whilst turning head repeat sprays of both. - Spray 5-10 times of both essential oil and sweet water- Bend at the waist/ knees as if you are picking up something from the ground.
 Whilst making bending movements repeat sprays of both. - Spray 5-10 times of both essential oil and sweet water March in place bringing knees up high.
 Whilst marching in place repeat sprays of both. - Spray 5-10 times of both essential oil and sweet water Sing "Happy Birthday" or a song known to you.
 Whilst singing the song a few more times, repeat sprays of both. - Gowns - Should be single use, fluid resistant, disposable, length mid-calf to cover the top of the boots, light colours preferable to better detect possible contamination, thumb/finger loops or elastic cuff to anchor sleeves in place.
-Generally, these are worn if you are around someone who is known to be infected.

-- Option 1: fluid penetration resistant - Option 2: bloodborne pathogens penetration resistant - Face Shields - should be made of clear plastic and provides good visibility to both the wearer and the patient, Adjustable band to attach firmly around the head and fit snugly against the forehead, Fog resistant (preferable), Completely cover the sides and length of the face, May be re-usable (made of robust material which can be cleaned and disinfected) or disposable. - DIY Masks and Shields - Supplies are very limited, in a pinch, here are instructions to make your own.
+Generally, these are worn if you are around someone who is known to be infected. - Option 1: fluid penetration resistant - Option 2: bloodborne pathogens penetration resistant - Face Shields - should be made of clear plastic and provides good visibility to both the wearer and the patient, Adjustable band to attach firmly around the head and fit snugly against the forehead, Fog resistant (preferable), Completely cover the sides and length of the face, May be re-usable (made of robust material which can be cleaned and disinfected) or disposable. - DIY Masks and Shields - Supplies are very limited, in a pinch, here are instructions to make your own.